 The rock-strewn relationship between a father and a son is central to the film’s narrative.
 As the two of them get to know each other and learn to accept their differences, their relationship painstakingly develops.
 In the toughest of times, Jack’s criminal partner from the past enters the picture — looking for an accomplice for the robbery of a jewelry store.
 It all comes down to making the right choices …

 You may recall Edward Furlong’s 1991 breakthrough performance in the role of young John Connor in one of the best sci-fi action thrillers ever made – Terminator 2: Judgement Day.
-A year later, he was to deliver an immaculate performance in American Heart — in the role of a tough kid who was yet to learn the importance of being street-wise.
-Of course, having Jack as a role model/father-figure doesn’t make things any easier for him.
-Jeff Bridges’s performance is top notch as well – one can really sense the anguish of his character, his toughness and weaknesses by observing his choices and attitude.
+A year later, he was to deliver an excellent performance in American Heart — in the role of a tough kid who was yet to learn the importance of being street-wise.
+Of course, having Jack as a role model/father figure doesn’t make things any easier for him.
+Jeff Bridges’s performance is top-notch as well – one can sense his character’s anguish, toughness, and weaknesses by observing his choices and attitude.

-I did not really feel an emotional connection to any of the characters, but this did not lessen the experience.
-On the contrary, the distance between viewer and characters contributes to the authenticity of the film’s narrative.
-Most of the action is set in Seattle and we evidence the gritty daily fight of survival of its underprivileged inhabitants: drugs, violence, prostitution and robberies.
-A shocking, yet genuine, portrayal of the street – likely influenced by a documentary on the homeless kids of Seattle directed by Martin Bell some years prior to his work in American Heart.
+I did not feel an emotional connection to any of the characters, but this did not lessen the experience.
+On the contrary, the distance between the viewer and the characters contributes to the authenticity of the film’s narrative.
+Most of the action is set in Seattle, and we have evidence of the gritty daily fight for survival of its underprivileged inhabitants: drugs, violence, prostitution, and robberies.
+A shocking yet genuine portrayal of the street – likely influenced by a documentary on Seattle’s homeless kids, directed by Martin Bell some years before his work in American Heart.

-Pay attention to the opening sequence as the picture slideshow in it gives away intriguing insights into the backgrounds of the characters (it took me a repeat viewing of the film to note that).
-The black and white stylization of the flashbacks throughout the film was a nice touch to the already good cinematography and camerawork.
+Pay attention to the opening sequence as the picture slideshow gives away intriguing insights into the characters’ backgrounds (it took me a repeat viewing of the film to note that).
+The black-and-white stylization of the flashbacks throughout the film is a nice touch to the already good cinematography and camerawork.